Agent of Deterioration: Incorrect Temperature

 - Avoid selecting and installing mechanical systems that lack reliability and that cannot be easily maintained by local resources and local funding.
 Inform any consultants of this need.
 It is far more important to avoid a few extreme conditions due to system malfunction over the years, than to avoid routine small fluctuations from day to day.

-- Avoid heating collections in winter that contain unstable materials.
+- Avoid heating collections in winter that contain unstable materials, as noted in Table 2.
 Take advantage of the cold winter hiatus (if your region has one) from chemical decay and pest activity.

 - Block sunlight, both by shutters and blinds for indoor areas, and by simple overhangs and roofs for outdoor items.